DarthVA28/VMC-Machine/README.md

 # **README**
 ## **Overview**
-In the previous assignment, we designed a compiler to convert programs written in the WHILE Programmign Language to Abstract Syntax Trees (ASTs).

-In this assignment, we design a **VMC Machine**, which is a virtual machine with a value stack **V**, a memory **M** and a control stack **C**.
-For the execution of the AST, we first convert it into a bracket-free postfix expression, and then operate on it using the operational semantics as defined in a later section.
+We design a **VMC Machine**, which is a virtual machine with a value stack **V**, a memory **M** and a control stack **C**.
+For the execution of the AST developed by the compiler, we first convert it into a bracket-free postfix expression, and then operate on it using the operational semantics as defined in a later section.
 The evaluation is considered complete when the control stack is empty (Note that if the program does not terminate this situation will not arise).

 The files as a part of this submission are:
 - vmc_machine.sml (Implementation of the VMC Machine)